Johnny Fa'auli: Youth career

-Fa'auli was born in the Auckland suburb of Otahuhu and attended school at De La Salle College prior to moving to Saint Kentigern College for a rugby scholarship.
+Fa'auli was born in the Auckland suburb of Ōtāhuhu and attended school at De La Salle College prior to moving to Saint Kentigern College for a rugby scholarship.

 Senior career

 He took his first steps in his senior career with his local provincial side, the Counties Manukau Steelers, for whom he made 10 appearances in 2015 before moving south to join the Taranaki Bulls in 2016.
 3 tries in 10 appearances in a season which saw the Bulls reach the Premiership semi-finals before going down to Tasman represented a good first season for Taranaki.